Contested Divorce Pros & Cons: Is It Right for You?

 Trial: If the parties can’t reach an agreement, the case goes to trial, and a judge decides.

-Hiring a Contested Divorce Attorney
+Working With a Skilled Contested Divorce Attorney

-In a contested or high-conflict divorce, it is crucial to have a lawyer who possesses both excellent negotiation skills as well as trial expertise.
+In a contested or high-conflict divorce, it is crucial to have a contested divorce attorney who possesses both excellent negotiation skills as well as trial expertise.
 Having only one of these qualities can lead to issues.
 For instance, if your lawyer focuses primarily on the court process, you might miss valuable opportunities to resolve your case outside of court.
 On the other hand, if your attorney rarely engages in litigation or feels less confident with trials, the opposing side may perceive you as less capable of supporting your position.
 To support the best outcome, it is essential to find a lawyer who prioritizes both top-notch negotiation and trial strategies.
-In addition, you want a lawyer who will communicate with you, and who has a paralegal available to answer your questions when the attorney is in court or negotiating on behalf of other clients.
+In addition, you want a contested divorce lawyer who will communicate with you, and who has a paralegal available to answer your questions when the attorney is in court or negotiating on behalf of other clients.

 Read: A Divorce Attorney’s Top Tips About How to Choose a Divorce Lawyer